Obamacare Metal Plans

 Individual insurance companies are not required to offer plans from all four metal tiers.
 If the insurer chooses to participate in the Federally-facilitated marketplace (FFM) or one or more state marketplaces, they must offer at least one Silver plan and at least one Gold plan.
 There is also a catastrophic plan for individuals who can demonstrate problems affording a Bronze Plan.
-This plan is only available through an exchange and tax subsidies cannot be used to reduce its premiums.
+Tax subsidies cannot be used to reduce premiums for catastrophic plans.
+Catastrophic plans are also generally only available to individuals under the age of 30.